Skip To The Main Content

 Our signature pro bono representation has been on behalf of the Campaign for Fiscal Equity (CFE).
 Since 1995, the Firm has assisted CFE in attempting to remedy inadequacies in the New York City public schools.
 Devoting more than $20 million worth of lawyer time, the Firm represented CFE through a seven-month trial and then numerous appeals—ultimately obtaining a landmark ruling that the city had violated the state constitution's requirement that all students have the opportunity for basic education.
 As a result, billions of additional dollars are being made available to support the education of New York City school children.

 Today, led by Alden Millard, the Firm preserves a culture that combines the highest professional standards with abiding individual respect among and between our lawyers and clients.
-While we have grown dramatically in scale and reach, we retain the ethos of a much smaller firm—just like the one that John Woodruff Simpson, Thomas Thacher and William Milo Barnum founded nearly 140 years ago.
+While we have grown dramatically in scale and reach, we retain the ethos of a much smaller firm—just like the one that John Woodruff Simpson, Thomas Thacher and William Milo Barnum founded 140 years ago.
 Dedicated to client service, we look forward to practicing law with those same values for many more years.

 London Offices

-Working collaboratively across eleven offices
+Working collaboratively across twelve offices

 In The